 Using Right Keywords

 You must use keywords in your product descriptions.
-Appropriate keywords will help optimise your advertisement, and your products appear more on search results.
+Appropriate keywords will help optimise your advertisement, and your products will appear more in search results.

 3. Highlight the Unique & Important Attributes

-To make your product feed, you need to understand which of the attributes of your products are most important to emphasise.
+To make your product feed, you need to understand which of the attributes of your product types are most important to emphasise.
 There might be hundreds of features and characteristics, but not all are worth highlighting.

-And these unique attributes may differ from one product to another.
-You might highlight the shape and pattern of a specific product, and for another, you might focus on the texture or any other unique feature.
+These unique attributes may differ from one product to another.
+You might highlight the shape and pattern of specific product types, and for another, you might focus on the texture or any other unique feature.